cs50nestm/cs50labs/placeholders/README.md

 hello, world
 ```

-But what if you want to print a number, or something other than a pre-defined string?
-That's where the strange looking syntax (`%i`, `%s`, etc.) you may have already seen comes in!
+But what if we want to print a number, or something other than a pre-defined string?
+That's where strange looking syntax (`%i`, `%s`, etc.) comes in!

 These symbols are "placeholders" for data stored in a variable.
 They are also refered to as "format strings" since they format the value that a variable holds, to be printed inside of a string.